Jakub-Marciszonek/Jakub-Marciszonek/README.md

 ## Hi there 👋

 My name is Jakub and I am student of [LAB University of applied sciences](https://lab.fi/fi).
 I am from Poland and I am eager to become an engineer.
 I am learning basics for now and i hope i would have oportunity to change that in near future.
+If you would like to meet me contact[^1] me on whatsapp or through phone.
+My Hobby is volleyball, basketball, video games and eating. c:
+[^1]: my phone number: +48 606206385

 ![I <3 pierogi](https://madameedith.com/wp-content/uploads/2022/10/pierogi-16-1024x683.jpg)
 <!--